Where is Malta located? There is no doubt that Malta is still relatively unknown, which is why many people ask this question!

 How Big is Malta?

-The total land area of all the Maltese archipelago is 316 square kilometers (122 square miles).
+The total land area of all the Maltese archipelago is 316 square kilometres (122 square miles).
 Check our full guide the size of Malta.

 Where is Malta close to?